openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

       the supported platforms listed below.

-   -  You may use Windows Subsystem For Linux v2 to set up a build host using Windows 10, but validation is not performed against build hosts using WSLv2.
+   -  You may use Windows Subsystem For Linux v2 to set up a build host using Windows 10 or later, or Windows Server 2019 or later, but validation is not performed against build hosts using WSL 2.

-   -  The Yocto Project is not compatible with WSLv1, it is compatible but not officially supported nor validated with WSLv2, if you still decide to use WSL please upgrade to WSLv2.
+      See the
+      :ref:`dev-manual/start:setting up to use windows subsystem for linux (wsl 2)` section in the Yocto Project Development Tasks Manual for more information.

    -  If you encounter problems, please go to :yocto_bugs:`Yocto Project Bugzilla <>` and submit a bug.
 We are